 Our accommodation was a comfortable Bush Suite with a bedroom and en-suite as well as a separate open fronted lounge.
 Both facing out towards the part of the reserve that did not contain any predators, hence it was safe to walk from our room to the main area without the need for an escorting ranger.
 We saw a lot of wildlife from both rooms – black backed jackals, giraffe and kudu to name but three.

 Parking our vehicle next to our accommodation was somewhat unusual but it kept luggage lugging to a minimum.

 That evening after dinner we headed out to the night hide in the hope of seeing a leopard or perhaps a honey badger.
-Alas it was not be but a porcupine put in a sterling effort in almost finishing all the food placed outside the hide before departing at a noticeably more pedestrian pace than he arrived.
+Alas, it was not to be, but a porcupine put in a sterling effort in almost finishing all the food placed outside the hide before departing at a noticeably more pedestrian pace than he arrived.